 The Borderline Gallery opened in 2004 and has since offered numerous exhibition opportunities for individuals and groups of artists.
 All exhibitions are designed by the artists themselves.

 Borderline Gallery works as a collective and 25% of the sales are used for running the Gallery, buying material and organising workshops and other activities.

-The Borderline Gallery held its first exhibition in October 2004 and has since offered numerous exhibition opportunities for individuals and groups of artists.
-The Gallery has general exhibitions showing the work of all artist members.
-On the first Thursday of each month there are special exhibitions highlighting the work of one or more artist members or artist friends, which open with a reception of food and drinks provided by the Borderline Tea Garden.
+On the first Thursday of each month we have a special exhibition highlighting the work of one or more artist members or artist friends, which open with a reception of food and drinks provided by the Tea Garden.